PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 The new steps described in chapter \ref{sec:aicycle} forces developers not only to change their development cycle, but also the operation.
 Additionally, new architectural models like micrsoservices, cloud technologies like containerization or Kubernetes as well as \acs{SaaS} as a new Software model as described in chapter \ref{sec:ms12} opens new possibilities of a scalable, flexible and reliable deployment of products.
 All this changes the way of DevOps for Machine Learning / AI and not all of the existing principles and practices are applicable any more or better approaches are imaginable.
 Based on the common set of practices and principles of DevOps described in chapter \ref{sec:devops} in this chapter these principles will be adopted and extended for applying it to AI development with the help of the new technologies presented in chapter \ref{sec:ms12}.

-First, DevOps for Machine Learning has to follow the principles named in chapter \ref{devops}.
+First, DevOps for Machine Learning has to follow the principles named in chapter \ref{sec:devops}.
 To repeat, these are following:

 - Develop and test against production like systems
 - Deploy with repeatable processes
-- Amplify a feedback loop
+- Amplify a feedback loop [@Sharma2017]

 Additionally, the four stages - steer, develop, deploy and operate - also apply for Machine Learning.
 To adopt existing principles, these stages will be passed through and necessary adoptions or additions will be made.